NBISweden/workshop-reproducible-research/pages/making-projects-reproducible/projects-1-introduction.md

    and the required information on how to run all its analyses
 3. Create a Conda `environment.yml` file with the required dependencies
 4. Create a R Markdown or Jupyter notebook with your analyses
-5. Create a Snakemake or Nextflow workflow to encompass all the analyses
+5. Create a Snakemake or Nextflow workflow to connect all the analyses
 6. Create a Docker or Singularity image for your project

 This is not a small task and may seem overwhelming!
 Don't worry if you feel